 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 I’m sort of a dip fanatic!
 Many times, my meals consist of various spreads and dips because I just love them!
-Big games always need big flavored dips, but in most cases, they’re usually heavy and extremely unhealthy.
+Big games always need big-flavored dips, but in most cases, they’re usually heavy and extremely unhealthy.
 I’m not toting this as a health food, but it is definitely a lighter dip to enjoy.

 For those thinking this will not satisfy like other dips, I promise it won’t disappoint.
 The base is a white bean hummus, but the curry flavors make it truly amazing.
 My friend took a bite and exclaimed, “This is everything I want when I crave falafel!”
 Whether you love falafel or don’t even know what it is, I think you need to give it a try!

 I love this served with pita chips, crackers, or vegetables.
 I’m always the one who brings relish to a party!
-Honestly, this has become a staple in my refrigerator and soon to be yours as well!
+Honestly, this has become a staple in my refrigerator and will soon be yours as well!

 Close up view of yellow colored hummus made from white beans with pieces of cilantro on top with celery in background